TerriaJS/terriajs/doc/customizing/client-side-config.md

-# Config.json

-The file `wwwroot/config.json` contains client-side configuration parameters.
+The file `wwwroot/config.json` in TerriaMap contains client-side configuration parameters.

 It has this structure: